 In many ways, that's how it is with dieting.
 You can be told how to do it, but in the end you have to feel your own way through it, at least to some degree.

-The problem is that that there so many opinions about what to do to lose weight that nobody can feel his or her way through anything.
+The problem is that that there are so many opinions about what to do to lose weight that nobody can feel his or her way through anything.
 However, what it takes to lose weight is different for different people.

 For me it was giving up sweets for a while.
 I had always eaten pretty healthful meals, but sugary foods of all kinds were what kept me obese as a grade schooler and overweight throughout my adolescence and university years.

-I had two things going for me to make dieting work.
+I had 2 things going for me to make dieting work.
 One was that, living by myself, I was not lured into eating for social reasons.
 Most of the time, I completely called the shots.
 Those times that I did eat with others, I was so motivated by my continuing success that I was able to control whatever urges I had to stray from the diet.